Skip to main content

 If one read LKY's book From Third World to First, he even hired foreign economists to help him develop Singapore.
 The late Albert Winsemius, a Dutch economist, helped develop Singapore.
 Vietnam's the late Nguyen Duy Cung (Do Muoi) asked LKY's help in developing the Communist state.
 The late Deng Xiaoping also asked for LKY's help.
 LKY knew that for Singapore needed outside help.
 Today, Singapore is a shining example, despite its flaws.

 Sure, the Philippines can be proud of the EDSA Revolution of 1986.
 One could still sing "Magkaisa" (Let's Unite).
 However, the problem came in not considering how to fix the damage left by the regime that was overthrown.
 Not to mention, the EDSA Revolution of 1986 isn't the first peaceful revolution.
-Have we forgotten Mohandas Karamchand "Mahatma" Gandhi also had a peaceful revolution against British occupation?
+Have we forgotten Mohandas Karamchand "Mahatma" Gandhi also had a quiet rebellion against British occupation?
 The late Benigno Simeon "Ninoy" A. Aquino Jr. even mentioned Gandhi as an inspiration.
 The Philippines should learn from EDSA 1986, not get stuck in it.
 They should know that the economic collapse wasn't just caused by plunder, but also by rampant protectionism

 That's why I abhor the Filipino First Policy.
 It has only made the nation proud to be poor.
 It has made the Philippines a nation of crybabies.
 It's a systemic mistake, to begin with.
 That's why I'm in for constitutional reform.